medialab/keyfayqua/README.md

 ╰───────────────────────────────────────────────────────────────────╯
 ```

-The `parse` command parses the text documents in the in-file and outputs a CSV file with the NLP results serialized in a CoNLL-formatted string.
-This string can subsequently be reconverted into a SpaCy document or its information can be extracted using any number of tools that rely on the standardized [CoNLL format](https://universaldependencies.org/format.html).
+_Note about French:_

+> By selecting the French language, you'll be asked if you have already downloaded a Hopsparser model and where you've stored it.
+If you do not have a Hopsparser model, the script will download one for you.
+The default model is the [`Flaubert` model for Spoken french](https://zenodo.org/record/7703346/files/UD_all_spoken_French-flaubert.tar.xz?download=1) and the default download location is in this repository at `./hopsparser_model/UD_all_spoken_French-flaubert/`.
+Upon repeated uses of the `parse` command on French-language corpora, you can provide this path to the downloaded model, or the path to wherever you've moved the model.
+If you want to use another of the Hopsparser models, you can download it yourself and provide the path when prompted after calling the `parse` command.

-The `parse` command requires the path to the in-file and a path to the out-file CSV.
-Upon completion or exit of the program, the out-file CSV will be compressed using Gzip.
-The out-file is expected to be very large despite having only 4 columns: (1) an identifier for the text document, given with the option `--id-col`, (2) the original text, given with the option `--text-col`, (3) the version of the text that was parsed (`parsed_text`), and (4) the CoNLL string.
+Upon completion or exit of the `parse` command, the CSV file to which the program had been writing each text document's annotations will be compressed using Gzip.
+The out-file is expected to be very large despite having only 4 columns:

+1. an identifier for the text document, given with the option `--id-col`
+2. the original text, given with the option `--text-col`
+3. the version of the text that was parsed
+4. the CoNLL-formatted string

 #### Pre-processing